sciai-lab/lab-webpage/_members/fred-hamprecht.md

 What has not changed is my love for methods that have a sound mathematical background such as combinatorial optimization or algebraic graph theory, while being widely applicable and useful in practice.

 I enjoy, and feel most privileged, to be able to work on things unknown, and to teach the next generation of scientists and engineers.
+Luckily, I am blessed with a fantastic lab whose members happen to be both extremely gifted and nice.

 I am proud that several former PhD students continue to serve in research and education, including